kushagra2jindal/kushagra2jindal/README.md

 ### Hi there 👋

-🔭 I’m currently working on Django and react.
+🔭 I’m currently working on Blockchain.

 🌱 I’m currently learning Machine learning and Data Science.